imbm-dltheory/imbm-dltheory.github.io/program.md

 ***Sunday, July 28:*** Social day, a guided visit at [Pera Museum](https://www.peramuseum.org) in Taksim.

-***Monday, July 29:*** Tutorials and Keynote (open to all students and faculty)
+***Monday, July 29:*** Lectures, Tutorials, and Keynote (open to all students and faculty)

 _Keynote Seminar:_ Anima Anandkumar, Caltech & NVIDIA
-_Tutorials:_  Orhan Firat, Google and Caglar Gulcehre, DeepMind _History of Computing and AI:_ Ksenia Tatarchenko, Geneva University
+_Tutorials:_  Orhan Firat, Google and Caglar Gulcehre, DeepMind
+_History of Computing and AI:_ Ksenia Tatarchenko, Geneva University
 _Introductory Lectures:_ Chiara Cammarota, UCL and Salih Durhan, METU & D4C

 The tutorials will cover a range of topics that are actively used in modern deep learning.
 No prior knowledge is required but some review would be helpful.
 Lectures will cover basic toolbox in mathematics and physics that are necessary building blocks for modern machine learning and it will be aimed at advanced undergraduates, however, it is open to all.